Skip to footer content

 $vbLabelText $csharpLabel

 This is a well-designed API for its purpose.
 The Timeout = 100 setting makes sense when you are processing 30 frames per second from a camera and cannot afford to spend 500ms on a single frame.
-For a server processing an uploaded PDF, a 100ms timeout is a constraint that serves no purpose and can cause reads to fail on denser barcodes.
+For a server processing an uploaded PDF, a 100ms timeout serves no purpose and can cause reads to fail on denser barcodes.

-The instance-based design — new BarcodeReader(), reader.Dispose() — follows camera session semantics: you open a session, process frames, close the session.
+The router-and-session design — new CaptureVisionRouter(), router.Dispose() — follows camera session semantics: you open a router, process frames, dispose.
 For file processing, this lifecycle adds boilerplate without benefit.

 The PDF Problem

-Dynamsoft Barcode Reader has no native PDF support.
-When the input is a PDF file, your code must render each page to an image first, then pass that image to Dynamsoft.
-This requires a separate PDF rendering library — PdfiumViewer is commonly used — which adds a NuGet dependency, a native binary dependency (pdfium.dll on Windows or libpdfium on Linux), and a render loop around every PDF operation:
+Dynamsoft Barcode Reader can accept some PDF inputs directly on Windows builds, but for cross-platform deployments many teams still pre-render each PDF page to an image before passing it to CaptureVisionRouter.Capture.
+This typically pulls in a separate PDF rendering library — PdfiumViewer is commonly used — which adds a NuGet dependency, a native binary dependency (pdfium.dll on Windows or libpdfium on Linux), and a render loop around every PDF operation:

-// Dynamsoft PDF processing — requires PdfiumViewer (external dependency)
+// Dynamsoft PDF processing — typical cross-platform pattern with PdfiumViewer

 // dotnet add package PdfiumViewer